FangfeiLi05/Insight_Project/README.md

     ```

-* Encode images - encode images into latent representations (18*512 matrix), and reconstruct images using StyleGAN generator
+* Encode images - encode images into latent representations (18*512 matrix), and reconstruct images using StyleGAN generator with *encode_images.py*
     ```
     # lantent representations are stored in the folder 'images_latent_test'
     # reconstructed images are stored in the folder 'images_reconstructed_test'